top of page

 Couples Therapy can help you rebuild connection and communicate more effectively

-Couples Therapy is designed to help partners better understand one another and create a healthier relationship dynamic.
-Rather than focusing only on the surface-level conflicts, therapy explores the deeper patterns that may be shaping how you relate to each other.
+Couples Therapy is designed to help partners understand one another and build a healthier relationship dynamic.
+Rather than focusing only on surface-level conflicts, therapy explores the deeper patterns shaping how you relate to each other, including communication habits, emotional triggers, and unmet needs.

-Part of this process involves exploring the attachment styles each partner developed in early childhood.
-The ways we learned to seek comfort, respond to closeness, and manage emotional needs as young children often continue to shape how we show up in our adult relationships.
-Whether a partner tends to pull away when things feel tense or clings tightly during times of uncertainty, these responses frequently have roots in early experiences.
-Understanding your own and your partner's attachment patterns can bring meaningful clarity to recurring dynamics in the relationship and open new pathways for connection.
+Part of this process involves exploring the attachment styles each partner developed in childhood.
+The ways we learned to seek comfort and manage emotional needs early in life often shape how we show up in adult relationships.
+Whether a partner pulls away when things feel tense or clings tighter during uncertainty, these responses frequently trace back to early experiences.
+Understanding your own and your partner's attachment patterns can bring clarity to recurring dynamics and open new pathways for connection.

 The therapy process is collaborative, supportive, and tailored to you